-How to devein prawns leaving the shell on
+How to devein prawns with shell on or off

-Shell-on prawns have bags more flavour than peeled, although, of course, are immesurably messier to eat.
-The thing that put most people off unpeeled shrimp is the intestine running alongside the back, unsightly and the source of grit in cooked dish.
+Shell-on prawns have bags more flavour than peeled, although, of course, are immeasurably messier to eat.
+The thing that put most people off unpeeled shrimp is the nasty intestine running alongside the back, unsightly and the source of grit in cooked dish.

 The how-to works whether you want to peel them or just lop the head off and leave the shell on.
 Hold the knives, skewers, tweezers or pincers - just use your fingers.

 - Twist or cut off the head.
 If you want to leave the head on, make a small incision in the back behind the head to pull the vein out through, but this is fiddly.

 - Poke around in the opening to pinch the vein between your fingers.